 In this regard, we formulated the problem to be solved in the form of finding the optimal sequence of possible priorities for launching orders at each competitive point limiting their execution time according to the contracts.
 In each competitive point, several kinds of orders can be considered, namely, the orders competing for resources at previous points, orders that have completed their own processes and new key orders that have just been sent to production.
 The key BP are the ones of the highest priority for the company according to their financial indicators, and customers' constancy.
 Then the start and finish time of each order is recorded at each competitive point, data on the start and end time of the order is recorded, the standard time for the execution of the business process and the time it takes for it to access resources are entered from the database.
 The criterion for determining the priority of launching each order at the 1st competitive point is the longest remaining time for all orders of all priorities.
-To determine this, we will form a table of values of the standard execution time of each action for all priorities according to the technological maps in Table 1.
+To determine this, we will form a table of values of the standard execution time of each accident each accution time of each accident execution time of each accident execution

 Table 1.
 Values of the standard time for the execution of BP for all launch priorities at the first competitive point.
 Source: Author's research